arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_properties.md

 If *true* then the data is synchronized to disk before returning from a document create, update, replace or removal operation. (default: false)

+@RESTBODYPARAM{cacheEnabled,boolean,optional,}
+Whether the in-memory hash cache for documents should be enabled for this collection (default: *true*).
+Can be controlled globally with the `--cache.size` startup option.
+The cache can speed up repeated reads of the same documents via their document keys.
+If the same documents are not fetched often or are modified frequently, then you may disable the cache to avoid the maintenance costs.

 @RESTBODYPARAM{schema,object,optional,}
 Optional object that specifies the collection level schema for documents.
 The attribute keys `rule`, `level` and `message` must follow the